Neera Tanden: Center for American Progress

-In 2018, following reports by BuzzFeed News of sexual harassment allegations within CAP, Tanden revealed to a meeting of CAP's entire staff the first name of a CAP employee anonymously accusing a manager of sexual harassment, leading many people in the room to gasp and Tanden to apologize.
+In 2018, following reports by BuzzFeed News of sexual harassment and retaliation allegations within CAP, Tanden revealed to a meeting of CAP's entire staff the first name of an employee who had anonymously accused a manager of sexual harassment, leading many people in the room to gasp.
+The employee told BuzzFeed that Tanden did not have permission to share her name.
+Tanden later apologized.

 On April 28, 2020, Tanden was named to New Jersey Governor Phil Murphy's Restart and Recovery Commission.
 The commission was tasked with preparing the state to reopen after its COVID-19 lockdown.

 In 2021, after having been named a Biden advisor, Tanden stepped down from her leadership of CAP, with Patrick Gaspard taking over her roles as president and CEO.
 In February 2025, Tanden returned to CAP as president and CEO.